 Fresno, CA 93721

 If you want to learn about the nuts and bolts of the City’s downtown revitalization efforts, you're in the right place.
-If you're ready to live, play, work, or invest Downtown, please visit www.downtownfresno.org for comprehensive, up-to-date information about all that Downtown Fresno has to offer, including news and an events calendar, a dining guide, and a parking guide.
+If you're ready to live, play, work, or invest Downtown, please visit www.downtownfresno.org for comprehensive, up-to-date information about all that Downtown Fresno has to offer.

 Revitalization is fun!
 Stay up-to-date on our activities and ways you can help by subscribing to our newsletter.
 Among other news, you’ll receive postings for our Downtown Revitalization Update Meeting (DRUM), a lively, informal, after-hours, community-led dialogue held at a different Downtown restaurant each quarter.